Rethinking STS and NLI in Large Language Models: Introduction

 Moreover, there are studies exploring LLMs' robustness across NLU tasks, i.e.,~the accuracy variation against adversarial attacks~\citep{chen2023robust}, while less attention has been paid to human disagreement in labelling and how to capture the distribution of multiple individual opinions instead of an aggregated label by averaging or majority voting.
 In this work, we aim to bridge these gaps by first evaluating the accuracy of clinical/biomedical STS and NLI over five datasets, and then assessing LLM predictive confidence and their capability of capturing collective human opinions.

-We have three major findings: \begin{itemize} \item LLMs may be able to provide personalised descriptions for a specific topic, or generate semantically-similar content in different tones, but it is hard for current LLMs to make personalised judgements or decisions. \item Zero-shot \chatgpt achieves competitive accuracy over clinical and biomedical STS/NLI, constrating to the fine-tuned BERT-base. \item There exists large variation in sampling, ensembled results perform the best. \end{itemize}
+We have three major findings: \begin{itemize} \item Fine-tuned BERT-base outperforms zero-shot \chatgpt on nine STS and NLI datasets among ten, involving both general, clinical and biomedical domains, especially on benchmarks where high disagreement exists between individual annotators (\usts and \chaosnli), showing the gap of 0.3 (0.86 vs. 0.56) for Pearson correlation ($r$). \llamatwo (7B, 13B) perform worse despite of using few-shot prompt ($r$=0.58 on \stsb). \item Both black-box and white-box approaches have large calibration error, particularly on STS (continuous label).
+The larger the LLM, the better calibration: \chatgpt > \llamatwo (13B) > \llamatwo (7B). \item LLMs may be able to provide personalised descriptions for a specific topic, or generate semantically-similar content in different tones, but it is hard for current LLMs to make personalised judgements or decisions. \end{itemize}